 top of page

-Keeping Tropical Aquariums Cool in Hot Weather: A Practical Guide
+Keeping Your Tropical Aquarium Cool in Hot Weather

 Introduction

 Most tropical fish thrive between 24–27°C (75–81°F).
-Temperatures above this can reduce oxygen levels in the water, increase fish stress, and even lead to sudden illness or death if not addressed properly.
+Temperatures above this range can lead to reduced oxygen levels in the water, increased fish stress, and even illness or death if not addressed promptly.

-Signs of heat stress or oxygen deficiency may include:
+Watch for these signs of heat stress or oxygen deficiency:

 • Gasping at the surface

-Even hardy species can suffer if temperatures remain high for too long.
+Even hardy species can suffer if high temperatures persist for too long.

 Before You React – Check These First

-When you notice high temperatures in your tank, take a moment to assess:
+When you notice elevated temperatures in your tank, take a moment to assess the situation:

 • Tank Temperature: Use a reliable aquarium thermometer.
 Digital or stick-on thermometers can help you monitor closely during a heatwave.

-• Water Parameters: Elevated heat can change ammonia, nitrite, and pH levels.
+• Water Parameters: Elevated heat can alter ammonia, nitrite, and pH levels.
 Test your water before making any changes.

-• Heater Function: Check that your heater hasn’t malfunctioned or is still heating when it shouldn’t be.
+• Heater Function: Ensure your heater isn’t malfunctioning or heating when it shouldn’t be.
 Some cheaper heaters can stick ‘on’.

 • Stocking Levels: Heavily stocked tanks will struggle more in hot weather due to higher oxygen demand.

-Avoid making big changes until you know what’s really going on.
-A rushed large water change with cooler water can cause a shock to your fish or upset your biological filter—especially if your tap water parameters differ from your tank’s.
+Avoid making drastic changes until you understand the situation.
+A rushed large water change with cooler water can shock your fish or upset your biological filter—especially if your tap water parameters differ from your tank’s.

 Safe Ways to Cool Your Tropical Aquarium